 The human foot and ankle is a strong, complex and brilliant mechanical structure comprising 26 bones, over 100 ligaments, 20 intrinsic (foot) muscles, and attachments for 12 extrinsic (leg) muscles.

-Foot and Ankle Mobilisation Technique/s (FMT) is a manual or ‘hands on’ therapy, specifically developed to improve your foot and ankle function by targeting stiff, dysfunctional, stiff joints.
+Foot and Ankle Mobilisation Technique (FMT) is a manual or ‘hands-on’ therapy, specifically developed to improve your foot and ankle function by targeting stiff, dysfunctional, stiff joints.
 It is suitable for conditions such as non-specific aching feet, arthritis, flat feet, high arched feet, bunions, stiff toes and ankle pain, and conditions such as cuboid syndrome.

-Following your assessment, FMT targets the joints in the foot and ankle which are stiff, poorly aligned and painful, with the aim of improving their function, your biomechanics, and ultimately reducing pain.
+Following assessment, FMT targets the joints in the foot and ankle which are stiff, poorly aligned and painful, with the aim of improving their function, biomechanics, and ultimately reducing pain.

 Consider a stiff ankle; here the joint range of motion (dorsiflexion) should be around 10 -20 degrees.
-If this is reduced, then, as compensation other areas can be over worked and these sites can become painful.
+If this is reduced, then compensation occurs, as overuse, in other areas – resulting in pain.